rafasoares/cancancan-wiki/Defining-Abilities.md

 ## Combining Abilities

 It is possible to define multiple abilities for the same resource.
-Here the user will be able to read products which are released OR available for preview.
+Here the user will be able to read projects which are released OR available for preview.

 ```ruby
 can :read, Project, :released => true